Monknow/monknow.dev/src/pages/blog/2022-01-13_three-ways-to-work-with-asynchronism-in-node-js/index.en.md

 console.log("Second log");
 ```

-In this case, we create a new promise around the `setTimeout` method, we declare the `resolve` function inside the callback, and after 2000ms it will be executed, returning "Third asynchronous log" as the fulfilled value.
+Here, we create a new promise around the `setTimeout` method, declare the `resolve` function inside the callback, and after 2000ms it will be executed, returning "Third asynchronous log" as the fulfilled value.
 To wait for the `resolve` execution, we attach a `.then` to the promise with a callback that will log the fulfilled value to the console.

 ## To async/await

-Here, we also create a `new Promise` but we use the `await` keyword to wait for the promise to be resolved after 2000ms.
-Although, in this case, we block JavaScript single-thread, so the other console logs won't be executed until the promise is resolved.
+On this occasion, we also create a `new Promise` but we use the `await` keyword to wait for the promise to be resolved after 2000ms.
+Although, in this case, we do block JavaScript single-thread, so the other console logs won't be executed until the promise is resolved.

 ```javascript
 const myPromise = new Promise((resolve, reject) => {